Mastercard and VISA

 rights of the family pet hamster can be very expensive.

-complaint for divorce and more than 21 days has past from the time that you were served then your spouse's attorney will most
+divorce, and more than 21 days has past from the time that you were served, then your spouse's attorney will most likely enter a

-likely enter a default against you, which simply means you may be unable to defend yourself in court.
-It is a conflict of interest for
+default against you, which simply means you may be unable to defend yourself in court.
+It is a conflict of interest for one attorney to

 Child support is calculated using both parent's income.
 Incomes of other (new) spouses are not used.
 3) Failure to pay child

 support may result in reporting to the credit bureau, passport denial, various licenses (driving, professional, hunting) may be

 suspended and even a felony warrant.
 4) The Friend of the Court will review child support orders once every three years or upon